skip to main content

 One big difference between these two providers is choice.
 Xfinity has many plans that give you a lot of options, while CenturyLink has more simplified offerings that make picking a plan easier.

 Xfinity boasts a glorious buffet of cable internet plans, all of which vary in speed and price—you can get a cheap and relatively slow plan, a pricey gigabit plan, or something in between.
-CenturyLink has three packages to offer, including a gigabit fiber plan that’s excellent and fairly priced but available only in select areas.
+CenturyLink has three packages to offer, including an up to 940 Mbps fiber plan that’s excellent and fairly priced but available only in select areas.

 Let’s take a gander to see more about what kinds of speeds, prices, and internet types you can get from both of these providers.